 40A:11-19.1.
-Payment of interest by contracting unit; definitions
+Payment of interest by contracting unit; definitions invoice, or 60 calendar days from the receipt of goods or services, whichever is later.
+Interest shall not be paid unless goods and services are rendered.

 2. A contracting unit, as defined in section 2 of P.L.1971, c.198 (C.40A:11-2), shall pay interest on the amount due a business concern pursuant to a properly executed invoice, when required, if the required payment is not made on or before the required payment date.